aditya0224/aditya0224.github.io/_posts/2020-02-09-nodejs-debugging.md

 #### Debug with ide:

 Third way to debug is with break points in your ide.
-One of the popular ide for javascript visual studio code.
+One of the popular ide for javascript is visual studio code.
-We need to add a launch.json with the similar configuration.
+We need to add a launch.json at root of your node.js application with this configuration.

 {% highlight markdown %}
 {